AlexandreFenyo/net-monitor/README.md

   External probes can run anywhere, they just invoke a REST/JSON web service on the server to push some real-time data to a data set.

   External probes associate a lifetime with each data they push to a data set.
 This lifetime can change over the time.
-It must always be greater or equal to 0.
+It must always be greater or equal to 0 second.

 ### chart